For people living with dementia and their carers.

 The theme provided by the garden for our March 2017 sessions was Daffodils and Rosemary!

-Photos from our taster sessions are over on our flickr site.
+Photos from all our sessions are over on our flickr site.
 Just click the squares below to take you there:

 "Thanks for the lovely card the Plot 22 Team sent Mum - she was keen to tell me about it!"
 Beccy

 “It was the nicest day that my Mum and I had.
 Mum loved your card and the photos on your newsletter.
 I think it’s absolutely brilliant.
 You have inspired my sister in Ireland to do something like it with the day centre there.”
 Mags

 “We really enjoyed yesterday.
 On the way home Geoffrey mentioned that it was a most delightful morning.
 He also gave me an extra firm hug when I was saying goodbye which just shows how much he appreciated the morning out.”
 Susan

 Thank you to our funders!

 We're grateful to awards from the Sussex Community Foundation, the Allen Lane Foundation, One Stop Shop and Tesco.
 Their support makes these session possible.
 We'd also like to say a big thank you to Mags and the Grasshopper Tennis Club in Hove for donating the proceeds from their annual dinner dance raffle, and the Fun 'n Fancy Team who walked from Ditching Beacon to Devils Dyke dressed as fruit and vegetables to raise funds to help us ensure our allotment site is dementia inclusive.